somsubhra04/somsubhra.github.io/_pages/about.md

                         of Technology (IIT) Madras](https://study.iitm.ac.in).

-My areas of interest include Data science, AI, Maths and computing.
+My areas of interest include Data science, AI, Programming, Maths and computing.

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.